Seby Zavala Player Props: White Sox vs. Royals

 Seby Zavala At The Plate

-- Zavala is hitting .170 with a double, two home runs and three walks.
+- Zavala is batting .157 with a double, two home runs and three walks.

-- In six of 20 games this season (30.0%), Zavala has reached base via hit, and that includes multiple hits twice.
+- In six of 21 games this year (28.6%), Zavala has reached via hit, and that includes multiple hits twice.

-- Zavala has driven in a run in three games this season (15.0%), including one multiple-RBI game.
+- In three games this season, Zavala has picked up an RBI, with more than one RBI once.

-- In five of 20 games this year, he has scored, including multiple runs once.
+- In five of 21 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.